 One of the best ways to use the health benefits of bay leaves is to prepare a tea from them.
 Preparing bay leaf tea is like preparing any other tea.
 You will need just water and bay leaves.

-We recommend using this organic whole bay leaves, and you can use them not just for tea but for soups, stews, braises, and pates.
+We recommend using these organic whole bay leaves, and you can use them not just for tea but for soups, stews, braises, and pates.

 To prepare the tea you will need the following ingredients:

 Directions: Add the bay leaves to a pot and pour water into it.
 Let it boil for at least four minutes at high heat.
 Remove the pot from the heat and allow the tea to steep for a little while (3-4 minutes), strain, and drink.